arne-cl/DPLP/README.md

 ├── doc # 5 page description of this parser incl. some code layout description │   ├── ...
 ├── main.py # contains out-commented code for training in __name__
+    - createtrndata() can train/create a vocab.pickle.gz from training data (.dis + .merge)
+    - trainmodel() can train/create a parsing-model.pickle.gz from training data
 ├── model
 │   └── parsing-model.pickle.gz # estimator LinearSVC from pre-0.18 version of sklearn
 ├── preprocess